Zaki-1052/Yeast_MSA/docs/index.md

 2. **Network Analysis Report**: `results/network_analysis/network_analysis_report.md`
 3. **Integrated Findings Report**: `results/sterol_analysis/correlation/integrated_findings_report.md`

-This documentation will help you navigate and understand the Yeast MSA project, from its experimental design to its biological implications.
+This documentation will help you navigate and understand the Yeast MSA project, from its experimental design to its biological implications and future research directions.